Microsoft Azure (Public Preview)¶

 5. Click Add diagnostic setting.

-6. Give your setting a name, select all the metrics listed, then click Stream to an Event hub.
-Make sure to select the Event hub namespace and Event hub name with your Observe customer ID in it.
+6. Create a name for your setting.
+Select all of the metrics listed, then click Stream to an Event hub.
+Be sure to select the Event hub namespace and Event hub name with your Observe customer ID.

 7. Click Save.